jeremyburdick/Homeless/README.md

 ### Retrieval of bulk LA County homeless count data using undocumented APIs, cleanup, and choropleth density charting.

 This is an extremely raw hack.
-The retrieval and cleanup code programs are some of my very first Python programming attempts, so they a very poor example of my coding style.
-They do does the job, but that's about it.
+The retrieval and cleanup programs are some of my very first Python programming attempts, so they a very poor example of my professional coding style.
+They do the job, but that's about it.

 The charting program is a little better in terms of "Pythonic" usage, but again not meant for public consumption.
 It's more meant to mess around with creating choropleths at the census tract level.